tushkan4ik13/test-task/README.md

 - /api/health - Basic Health check
 - /api/hello - Greeting endpoint

+### Swagger
+Swagger library helps to simply organize API structure, keep and track API documenation as code.<br>
+There is no needs for additional documantation/KB pages, because everything can be found in Swagger UI.
+The UI also allows to perform test API calls to real enpoints.<br>

+Swagger confguration file - **source/modules/api/hello/swagger.yml**

 ### How to prepare Python venv
 *cd source*<br>
 *pip3 install venv*<br>